 - Add beer to pot to deglaze the pan.
 Scrape any browned bits off the bottom and stir to incorporate all ingredients.

 - Add crushed tomatoes and stir to incorporate.
 Add another pinch of salt and pepper.
 Turn off the heat.

-- Return seared short ribs back to pot.
-Nestle each short rib piece into the sauce and give them a little room to breathe.
+- Return seared short ribs to pot.
+Nestle each short rib into the sauce and give them a little room to breathe.

-- Cover pot and place in a 325 degree oven for 3-5 hours.
+- Cover Dutch oven with the lid and place in a 325 degree oven for 4-5 hours.

-- Place pot over a burner on low heat.
-Add white and black beans to chili and stir to combine.
+- Add white beans and black beans to chili.
+Stir to combine.

 - Ladle chili into bowls, top with your favorite toppings, and serve immediately.

+Adjusting the consistency.
 If your chili is too thick, add a splash of beef stock or water to thin it out.
 Too thin?
 Bring to a simmer and cook over medium heat until it’s reached your desired consistency.